AshutoshJha07/Ashutoshjha07/README.md

 <details>
 <summary>🏆 <strong>From Messy Data to a Winning Strategy</strong></summary>

 I led my team to **1st Place in the Data Quality Assurance Challenge** at the Data Science Summit '23.
 We tackled a complex dataset from a major insurance company, engineering an automated preprocessing pipeline to systematically handle missing data.
-The core of our winning solution was a Random Forest Classifier that predicted missing information with **97.11% accuracy**. `[Link to Repo]`
+The core of our winning solution was a Random Forest Classifier that predicted missing information with **97.11% accuracy**. `[]`

 </details>